 VNT Cleaning / Variable Vane Cleaning

-If you are suffering intermittent lack of power then this could possibly be down to a jammed Turbo VNT variable vain nozzle ring assembly.
+If you are suffering intermittent lack of power then this could possibly be down to a jammed Turbo VNT variable vane nozzle ring assembly.

-Due to the efficiency required and the accurate adjustment, the clearances in the variable vain nozzle ring are very small.
+Due to the efficiency required and the accurate adjustment, the clearances in the variable vane nozzle ring are very small.

 If caught early enough a good run on a motorway to get the engine nice and hot can cure the issue, in many cases the engine ECU will continue to go into limp mode.